 12. Take your shoes to a cobbler

 There are some things you won’t be able to do on your own, like replace the broken heels and worn-out soles of your shoes.
-Take your shoes to a local cobbler and you’ll be amazed how they transform your old shoes to look brand new.
-They can even adjust the fit by stretching out your shoes, shortening the shaft of boots, or adjusting the length of the straps.
+Take them to a local cobbler and you’ll be amazed how they transform your old shoes to look brand new.
+They can even adjust the fit by stretching them out, shortening the shaft of boots, or adjusting the length of the straps.

 About the author: Rae Steinbach